 If you’re thinking of buying a new television, it’s highly likely that both LG and Samsung TVs will make in on to your list of potential purchases.
 As reported in a Kantar Media UK survey, in 2019 an estimated 15.8 million people used Samsung televisions, and 11 million used LG sets, making both companies the top two brands by a long sight.
 So as brand battles go, this one’s kind of a big deal.

-If you’re unsure where to start in terms of picking the right TV for you, don’t miss our in-depth guide on which TV to buy, where we talk you through everything from choosing the right screen size to figuring out what you get for your budget.
+If you’re unsure where to start in terms of picking the right TV for you, don’t miss our in-depth best TV guide, where we talk you through everything from choosing the right screen size to figuring out what you get for your budget.
 But for more information on the differences between LG and Samsung TVs, and which are best, read on.

 LG vs Samsung: main differences at a glance